mateuszbaranczyk/ziptie/README.md

 After running project docs are available [here](http://localhost:8011).
 Fell free to play available endpoints.

-It is also point to the Internet, so you don't have to build it locally. [https://zip.rberry.co/docs](https://zip.rberry.co/docs)
+(No longer avaliable!)It is also point to the Internet, so you don't have to build it locally. [https://zip.rberry.co/docs](https://zip.rberry.co/docs)